Spring 2015 Programs & Events

 Student Union Purple Lounge

-The African-American Student Organizations and Health Fair, co-sponsored by the Office of Intercultural Services and Student Health Services, is not only an opportunity for students to recognize African-American and multicultural student organizations on campus, but an opportunity for TWU to take a proactive approach to community development and education around health issues unique to the culture.
-Come learn and receive information on how differences in the health of groups can result from genetics, environmental factors, access to care and cultural factors.
-This interactive information session and events is sure to get you stirred about getting involved on campus and taking care of one's health.
+The Black History Month Health Fair and Student Organization Fair, co-sponsored by the Office of Intercultural Services and Student Health Services, is an opportunity for students to get involved on campus and receive education on various health topics.
+Come learn how differences in the health of groups can result from genetics, environmental factors, access to care and cultural factors.
+This interactive event is sure to get you stirred about getting involved on campus and taking care of your health.

 Friday, February 27th - 10am-3pm